 Command Action AM Turns to the AM band, selecting the station last played.
 FM Turns to the FM band, selecting the station last played.
 XM Turns to the XM Satellite band, selecting the channel last played.
-Music Box® Turns on the "Music Box [®] " hard drive audio system.
+Music Box (if so equipped) Turns on the "Music Box" hard drive audio system.
 CD Starts to play a CD.